St0011/Booking/README.md

 allowing customers to address any reservation-related concerns via email.
 All relevant data is meticulously stored in a secure and efficient database.
 Key Technologies:
-Visual Studio, .NET Framework, HTML, CSS, Javascript, C#
+Visual Studio, .NET Framework, HTML, CSS, Javascript, C#.

 -----------------------------------------------------------------------------------------------------------------------------------------